SumitKanth/TodoList/README.md

 ## Features

 - This app is responsive
-- This app can also store your data
+- This app also use local Storage

 ## 🚀 About Me